How to Create A Social Media Marketing Plan

 - Google Alerts

-There are hundreds of possible metrics out there to optimize, however not all are equally important.
+There are hundreds of possible metrics out there to optimise, however not all are equally important.
 Metrics are fully dependent on your goals, and they usually fall under one of the 3 main categories:

 They help to indicate the number of current and potential audiences.
 Some key metrics that fall under this category are: